 For Windows 8 / 8.1 /10 - No utility has been made so it must be done manually.

 Disable the following if you can do, safest list possible - Use same method as above for search indexer.

 Security Center - Won't stop Windows Firewall or Defender from working but does prevent turning them on or off and does stop Windows Updates working.
 It's a good one for do not annoy my system.

-Print Spooler (If you don't have any kind of printer, even PDF Printers)
+Print Spooler (if you don't have any kind of printer, even software printers).